Lethja/Newth/CodeBlks/README.md

 # What is Code::Blocks

 [Code::Blocks](http://www.codeblocks.org/) is a [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) licenced
-Integrated Development Environment (IDE) for Linux, macOS and Windows.
+Integrated Development Environment (IDE) for Linux, macOS, and Windows.

 > Tip: while Code::Blocks is multi-platform `Newth.cpb` was created with older versions of Windows in mind.
 > BSD, Linux & macOS builders should build with [Autotools](../Autotool/README.md)